 Some of you may have more sophisticated lead scoring in place.
 Your hot and warm leads should be a enjoying a very personalized sales approach based on your discovery.

-3. Select the right promotion to get the job done.
+3. Select the right marketing campaign to get the job done.

-Now that you’ve bucketed your targets, what do you want to say to generate new leads, nurture your various lead types, and influence professionals and residents to refer to you?
-What will you promote?
+Now that you’ve bucketed your targets, what will you do to generate new leads, nurture your various lead types, and influence professionals and residents to refer to you?

 - Event promotions